beth23eli/converter-service/README.md

 # converter-service
 This is a minimal FastAPI project that provides a units conversion feature.
-The project is containerized with Docker and deployed to Minikube.
+The project is containerized with Docker and deployed to Minikube, also it has HTTPS support with mkcert.

 ## Features:
 * Units conversion feature, ensuring the following requests: